| Gratispool ~ Means Free Films |

 to their business of colour photography, Gratispool realised

-they didn't need to both any longer having a b&w film that
+they didn't need to bother any longer having a (paper based)

-no one else could handle.
-In any case, no one was prepared to
+b&w film that no one else could handle.
+In any case, no one

 ![]() |